swisspost/gateleen/gateleen-hook/README_hook.md

 }
 ```

-The listener is registered on `/gateleen/from/services`, so normally the path
+The listener is registered on `/gateleen/from/services`.
+Given these matching
-suffix following that segment is appended to `destination`.
-Given these three
-matching requests:
+requests:

 ```
 /gateleen/from/services/orders/123/data